kign/c4wa/etc/doc/language.md

 `c4wa` will only output WAT source for functions which are exported (that is, declared `extern`) or are called from an exported function.
 If you have no exported functions, you'll get an empty module and a warning.

-**Function declaration** could be `static`; this will cause declared function _not_ to be imported.
+**Function declaration** could be `static` or `extern`; either attribute will cause declared function _not_ to be imported.
+If neither attribute is present, it will be considered imported.

-Normally, when you declare function like `double atan2(double, double)` (no attributes), it is interpreted as _imported_, and if not provided by the run-time, this will trigger a error.
-You don't have to declare a function defined in your code, regardless where it is defined or used; however, regular C compiler requires such advance declarations.
-In this case, you can declare `static` function, so it won't be looked up in import.
+For example, hen you declare function like `double atan2(double, double)` (no attributes), it is interpreted as _imported_, and if not provided by the run-time, this will trigger a error.

+`static` and `extern` declarations are for functions defined elswhere in the same file (in case of `static`) or in another file (`extern`).
+You never need `static` declaration to compile with `c4wa` , but you might need it for compatibility ith standard C compiler. `extern` declaration could come handy if you have more than one source file to compile.

 **Global variables** could be `static`, `extern`, or neither. `extern` variable will be _exported_, and neither `extern` nor `static` will be _imported_ (just like a function declaration). `static` global variables are neither